ai-for-edu/Evaluating-Large-Language-Models-with-Educational-Knowledge-Graphs-on-Prerequisite-Relationships/websites/websites/pages/download.md

 permalink: /download/
 ---

-Here are the links to download data.
+Here are the links to download our curated data.
+Each dataset is a knowledge graph that includes knowledge components and their prerequisite relationships.

 The data can also be found in /data folder in the project GitHub Repo.